Welcome to our review of Blue Buffalo Life Protection Formula.

 Our Rating

-The Adult Fish & Brown Rice Recipe earned a score of 4.5 out of 5, while the Blue Buffalo Life Protection Formula product line received an average rating of 4.1 out of 5.
+Our dog food rating system rated the Adult Fish & Brown Rice Recipe at 4.4 out of 5, while the Blue Buffalo Life Protection Formula Review line received an overall rating of 4.27 out of 5.

 This article gives a basic look at dog food ingredients, but you should always ask your vet for specific advice.
 Your dog may have different needs, and an expert’s help is important.